Commonwealth Avenue Bridge

 In-depth community engagement formed an important part of GML’s research into the bridge’s social values.
 Working with special advisers Chris Johnston and Dr Steve Brown, we undertook an online survey among Canberra residents, visitors and special interest groups as well as targeted focus groups for deeper qualitative data.

 Its recent popularity in landscape photography, social media hashtags, and even as a backdrop for a book cover and television series have made Commonwealth Avenue Bridge something of a Canberra icon of late.

 The engineering significance of the bridge is also remarkable.
-In line with the brief for its construction in 1959 by the National Capital Development Commission, the bridge designers, William Holford and Richard Maunsell, were acutely aware of the need to find a contemporary technical solution that suited the setting and Lake Burley Griffin, which was also then in its design infancy.
+In line with the brief for its construction in 1959 by the National Capital Development Commission, the bridge designers, Holford and Maunsell, were acutely aware of the need to find a contemporary technical solution that suited the setting and Lake Burley Griffin, which was also then in its design infancy.
 They viewed the lake as the:

 ‘feature of the landscape that has had the most influence on the design of the bridge’, with its ‘lowness of the relief in relation to surface distance’ and ‘for the most part the attenuated undulations of the landscape are apparent in [bridge] lines that lie close above one another in the region of the horizon.’